Ryan2065/Ryan2065.github.io/_posts/2019/2019-05-03-ContainerizeCMClient.md

 ![DockerWorking](..\images\2019\2019-05-03-21-29-56.png)

-There is a slight bug right now where only one Docker container will reply to CM Pivot, the rest will show up as Clients and Active, just not respond to Pivot.
-Once I figure that out I'll update the post.
+<strike>There is a slight bug right now where only one Docker container will reply to CM Pivot, the rest will show up as Clients and Active, just not respond to Pivot.
+Once I figure that out I'll update the post. </strike>

+Update 5/5/2019: All clients are now fully working.
+The code to remove certificates wasn't correct.
+It's updated now in this blog post and should work.